14 Top-Rated Places to Visit in Montana

 Campground and lodge reservations often fill up fast during the summer season, and colder months attract winter enthusiasts from around the world.

-In western Montana, near the junction of Interstate 90 and Interstate 15, Butte provides an authentic Montana experience and place to visit.
+In western Montana, near the junction of Interstate 90 and Interstate 15, Butte is a good place to visit for an authentic Montana experience.
 Once regarded as the "Richest Hill on Earth," Butte has a long history in the mining industry still apparent on the streets today.

 The Berkeley Pit bordering the city provides a colorful testament to this past, as does the World Museum of Mining, set atop the retired Orphan Girl Mine.
 One of the best ways to experience Butte's history is by hopping on one of several guided tours throughout the town.
 Old Butte Historical Adventures provides some of the most popular narrated excursions, including a classic Underground City Tour.

 The surrounding Rocky Mountain landscape provides adventure opportunities throughout the year, including access to the Continental Divide Trail.
 The adjacent town of Anaconda also provides outlets of enjoyment from Butte.